Welcome to the Huckleberry Festival

 The Huckleberry Festival has become a place where the community gathers, families reunite, and those who discover its charms come back year after year.

-The festival takes place each year during the weekend which starts with the second Friday of August.
-August 14, 15 and 16, 2015 will mark our 36th festival.
+The festival takes place each year during the weekend which starts with the second full weekend Friday - Sunday in August.
+This year, August 14, 15 and 16, 2015 will mark our 36th festival.
 People from near and far gather for a great time.
 We look forward to seeing you there!

 The Huckleberry Festival Committee